ESMValGroup/ESMValTool_Tutorial/_episodes/04-recipe.md

 > ---
 > documentation:
 >   description: |
->     Example recipe that plots the mean precipitation and temperature.
+>     Example recipe that plots a map and timeseries of temperature.
 >
 >   authors:
 >     - andela_bouwe